Deploy W&B with Kubernetes Operator

 * Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-* W\&B recommends creating a Git repository with the code that will be used, but you can keep your files locally.
+* W\&B recommends creating a Git repository for your code, but you can keep your files locally.

 2. Create the `terraform.tfvars` file.

-The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.
+Customize the `tvfars` file content according to the installation type.
+The minimum recommended content looks like the following example.

 ```bash theme={null}